How The Holidays Affect Custom Orders [Updated for 2021]

 Apart from the 10 national holidays, Australia's five states and two territories celebrate seemingly dozens of days off statewide, and sometimes city-wide.

-Easter falls in the second week of April 2020.
-Good Friday is 10 April, Easter Monday is 13 April.
-Good Friday will create one four-day work week 6-9 April, with the Easter Monday creating another one for 14-17 April 2020.
+Easter falls in the first week of April 2021.
+Good Friday is 2 April, Easter Monday is 5 April.
+Good Friday will create one four-day work week 29 March-1 April, with the Easter Monday creating another one for 6-9 April 2020.

-Wouldn't you take off time too then, making use of all the public holidays?
+Wouldn't you take off time, too, making use of all the public holidays?

 As China has grown into a wealthy manufacturing powerhouse, you might be surprised to discover its citizens enjoy almost as many national holidays as western countries.